-so you must be wondering where is the vegetarian version of the patio. actually, i wanted to serve this dal with patio but could not make it as my grinder is broken and preparation of patio needs grinding of the spices.
+So you must be wondering where is the vegetarian version of the patio.
+Actually, I wanted to serve this dal with patio but could not make it as my grinder is broken and preparation of patio needs grinding of the spices.

-this dhan dal recipe is simple and yet flavorful. in fact so good with minimal spices, that you can even have this as a dal soup.
+This dhan dal recipe is simple and yet flavorful. in fact so good with minimal spices, that you can even have this as a dal soup.

-there is a slight inherent sweet taste from the arhar dal/pigeon pea lentils itself. the dal is spiced with a lot of garlic, cumin and green chilies. garnishing with fried onions also lend again a slight sweet taste and texture to the smoothness of the dal.
+There is a slight inherent sweet taste from the arhar dal/pigeon pea lentils itself. the dal is spiced with a lot of garlic, cumin and green chilies.
+Garnishing with fried onions also lend again a slight sweet taste and texture to the smoothness of the dal.

-this parsi dal recipe is adapted from the pocket book i have on parsi cuisine. i don’t know how authentic the recipe is. but we liked this dal and hence i am sharing the recipe. it has become a family favorite now.
+This parsi dal recipe is adapted from the pocket book I have on parsi cuisine.
+I don’t know how authentic the recipe is.
+But we liked this dal and hence I am sharing the recipe.
+It has become a family favorite now.

-parsi dal or dhan dar recipe below:
+parsi dal | dhan dal

-- 1 cup arhar/tuvar dal
+- 1 cup arhar dal (tuvar dal)

-- ¼ tsp turmeric powder
+- ¼ teaspoon turmeric powder

 - 2.5 cups water

-- ½ or ⅔ tbsp chopped garlic
+- ½ or ⅔ tablespoon garlic, chopped

 - 2 green chilies, kept whole

-- ½ tsp cumin or cumin powder
+- ½ teaspoon cumin seeds or cumin powder

 - salt as required

-- 2 tbsp oil
+- 2 tablespoon oil